yoannduc/Array-Shuffle/README.md

 ## API

-### shuffle(array)
+### arrandomize(array)

 Randomizes the order of the elements in a given array.
-This function does not mutate the original array, it returns a shuffled copy of the array.
+This function does not mutate the original array, it returns a randomized copy of the array.

 #### Parameters

-- `array`: The array to shuffle.
+- `array`: The array to randomize.

 #### Return value

-A shuffled copy of the arry.
+A randomized copy of the arry.

 #### Exceptions